 - Developing an explicit mandate with respect to driving climate action.
 A change in mandate could come from climate change or budget legislation, from the government's program, or be initiated by the leadership of the Ministry through a mission statement or an internal strategy on climate change.
-It can be done through modifying the current mandate or overall strategy to reflect climate-related priorities. - Developing and publishing an internal strategy on climate change, operationalizing the overall mandate into a set of concrete objectives, internal priorities and actions, role of the Ministry of Finance in the overall climate governance, and internal institutional arrangements to support delivery of climate action. - Designating clear responsibilities for coordination and delivery of climate change-related work internally, and collaboration and coordination with other departments and stakeholders. - Determining the necessary capabilities needed to meet climate change objectives and outlining a plan in how they will be built internally and through external partnerships. - Making plans for ensuring the sustainability of their own operations and including these plans into their climate change strategies. - Reforming internal institutional arrangements to ensure dedicated internal capacity for climate change issues within the Ministry of Finance.
+It can be done through modifying the current mandate or overall strategy to reflect climate-related priorities. - Developing and publishing an internal strategy on climate change, operationalizing the overall mandate into a set of concrete objectives, internal priorities and actions, role of the Ministry of Finance in overall climate governance, and internal institutional arrangements to support delivery of climate action. - Designating clear responsibilities for coordination and delivery of climate change-related work internally, and collaboration and coordination with other departments and stakeholders. - Determining the necessary capabilities needed to meet climate change objectives and outlining a plan in how they will be built internally and through external partnerships. - Making plans for ensuring the sustainability of their own operations and including these plans into their climate change strategies. - Reforming internal institutional arrangements to ensure dedicated internal capacity for climate change issues within the Ministry of Finance.
 This includes: - Setting up effective processes for internal and external collaboration on climate change to tap into relevant expertise and knowledge distributed among many internal teams and external institutions and stakeholders. - Ensuring assignment of clear responsibilities for the key areas of work related to climate change and avoiding gaps and duplication. - At the minimum having designated and qualified staff who consistently act as focal points on issues related to climate change, decarbonization and climate resilience. - Where resources permit, establishing a dedicated climate change unit combining redeployment of existing staff and recruitment of new experts.
 Alternatively, designating a small team dedicated to coordinating work on climate change, with much of the work being done within existing teams. - Seeking opportunities to capitalize on synergies in addressing competing priorities due to the current multiple crises (e.g. energy, climate and cost of living), and coordinate with other agencies on a unified response and communication across government and to external stakeholders and the general public accordingly.

 Box B17.
-United States: Delivering through a small Climate Hub at the Department of Treasury small unit of four staff, serving to set and coordinate strategy, ensure progress with respect to Treasury's climate mission, and represent Treasury's climate priorities externally.
+United States: Delivering through a small Climate Hub at the Department of Treasury

+In April 2021, the US Secretary of the Treasury established the Treasury Climate Hub within the Office of the Secretary at the department and appointed its first ever Climate Counselor.
+The Climate Hub operates as a small unit of four staff, serving to set and coordinate strategy, ensure progress with respect to Treasury's climate mission, and represent Treasury's climate priorities externally.
 The Hub draws on expertise and implementation capacity across Treasury's various offices.
 The Hub has demonstrated that a small and nimble senior-level function can play an important strategic, coordination and communication purpose while advancing and implementing a robust climate agenda within a Ministry of Finance.
 The Hub has worked with teams across Treasury to enable and expedite the net zero market transition while helping to ensure the resilience of the financial system to climate-related risks.